Moving holographic boundaries

 The series of transformations we performed to get the $T{\bar T}$ deformed AdS background \aaff\ are summarized pictorially in Fig. 1.
 The first and the last transformations, \ie, the T-duality transformations that take us from plot $a)$ to $b)$ and from plot $c)$ to $d)$, are symmetries and thus do not change the respective theories physics.
-The second transformation, \ie, the shift that takes us from plot $b)$ to $c)$, however, changes the boundary conditions and/or periodicities of $\tilde\varphi$ and/or $\tilde\psi$, see \Asrat.
+The second transformation, \ie, the shift that takes us from plot $b)$ to $c)$, however, changes the boundary conditions and/or periodicities of the coordinates, see \Asrat.
 The plots are at constant $\tilde\varphi$.
+It is important to note that since the specetime ends on the boundary which is located at $\tilde\theta = \tilde\theta_0$, there are no closed timelike curves in single trace $T{\bar T}$ deformation.